Surgery groups of the fundamental groups of hyperplane arrangement complements: Statements of the Main Theorem and its consequences

-\begin{rem}{\rm Here we recall that the isomorphism of the above assembly map is expected when the group is torsion free.
+\begin{rem}{\rm Here we recall that the isomorphism of the above assembly map is expected when the group is torsion-free.
 The integral Novikov conjecture in $L$-theory states that this assembly map should be split injective.}\end{rem}

 Before we state our main computation of the surgery groups we recall the definition of a fiber-type hyperplane arrangement from [\cite{OT}, p.
 162].
-An arrangement ${\cal A}_n\subset {\Bbb C}^n$ is called {\it strictly linearly fibered} if after a suitable linear change of coordinates, the restriction of the projection of ${\Bbb C}^n-{\cal A}_n$ to the first $(n-1)$ coordinates is a fiber bundle projection whose base space is the complement of an arrangement ${\cal A}_{n-1}$ in ${\Bbb C}^{n-1}$ and whose fiber is the complex plane minus finitely many points.
+Such an arrangement ${\cal A}_n\subset {\Bbb C}^n$, that is the union of a finite number of affine hyperplanes in ${\Bbb C}^n$ is called {\it strictly linearly fibered} if after a suitable linear change of coordinates, the restriction of the projection of ${\Bbb C}^n-{\cal A}_n$ to the first $(n-1)$ coordinates is a fiber bundle projection whose base space is the complement of an arrangement ${\cal A}_{n-1}$ in ${\Bbb C}^{n-1}$ and whose fiber is the complex plane minus finitely many points.
 By definition the arrangement $0$ in ${\Bbb C}$ is fiber-type and ${\cal A}_n$ is defined to be {\it fiber-type} if ${\cal A}_n$ is strictly linearly fibered and ${\cal A}_{n-1}$ is of fiber type.
-It follows by repeated application of homotopy exact sequence of a fibration that the complement ${\Bbb C}^n-{\cal A}_n$ is aspherical.
-And hence $\pi_1({\Bbb C}^n-{\cal A}_n)$ is torsion free.
+It follows by repeated application of the homotopy exact sequence of a fibration that the complement ${\Bbb C}^n-{\cal A}_n$ is aspherical.
+And hence $\pi_1({\Bbb C}^n-{\cal A}_n)$ is torsion-free.

 The hyperplane arrangement ${\cal H}_n$ for $PB_n$ as described in the Introduction is an example of a fiber-type arrangement.

 Now recall from [\cite{FR}, theorem 5.3] that if ${\cal A}$ is a fiber-type hyperplane arrangement in ${\Bbb C}^n$, then the fundamental group $\pi_1({\Bbb C}^n-\cup {\cal A})$ is strongly poly-free.
 In particular $PB_n$ is also strongly poly-free.
 This was proved in [\cite{AFR}, theorem 2.1].